 Not So Fast - Vision Skills Might Still be a Problem

-Unfortunately, based on my experience with children I saw in my reading tutoring business, the likelihood that your child still has an undiagnosed vision problem is quite high, particularly if reading The dyslexic child is often fighting undiagnosed vision issues that make reading difficultproblems run in your family.
+Based on my experience with children I've seen in my reading tutoring business, the likelihood that your child still has an undiagnosed vision problem is quite high, particularly if reading problems run in your family.

 While your child’s eyesight might be fine, or have been corrected with glasses, this doesn’t mean that he has good binocular control.
-That is, he might be having difficulty getting both eyes working together when he attempts to read.
+He could be having difficulty getting both eyes working together when he attempts to read.
 The result can range from his getting headaches after reading a while, to his avoiding reading for pleasure, all the way to his being completely unable to grasp basic phonics instruction as a young child.

-Essentially, I think dyslexia is a developmental issue.
 My experience has taught me that certain vision skills must be in place before a child can handle the task of learning to read.
-And, vision skills of the sort I’m talking about are developmental in nature.
+The vision skills of the sort I’m talking about are developmental in nature.
 A baby doesn’t have them.
-They develop on a schedule of sorts in response to his needs to get along in the world.
-However, some children don’t develop the proper vision skills.
+They develop in response to his need to get along in the world.
+But some children don’t develop the proper vision skills.
 We end up thinking of them as dyslexic not because we know they have poor visual skills, but because we see the symptoms of those poor visual skills.
-And one of the most common symptoms is that these children struggle to learn to read.
+And one of the most prominent symptoms is that these children struggle to learn to read.

 Well-Developed Visual Skills are Important

 Visual skills are not the same as visual acuity.
-Almost all of the young clients in my private reading practice had vision exams and their parents were assured that their child could see print clearly (although some did require prescription glasses to achieve that.)
-Virtually all the children I saw had acceptable visual acuity.
-Unfortunately, I later realized that many of them showed symptoms of poor visual skills.
-That is, both eyes didn’t work well together to form a clear, single image of the print they were viewing.
+Almost all of the young clients in my private reading practice had already had vision exams and their parents were assured that their child could see print clearly (although some did require prescription glasses to achieve that.)
+Virtually all the children I saw had acceptable visual acuity, but many showed symptoms of poor visual skills.
+The most common problem many faced was that both eyes didn’t work well together to form a clear, single image of the print they were viewing.

 The Genetic Component

-The tendency toward poor visual skill development most likely has a genetic cause.
-To put it bluntly, it is very likely that the reason your child is struggling is because either you or your spouse also struggled to learn to read, or else one of you has a parent, or brothers, or sisters, or uncles or aunts who struggled.
-It’s likely to be a 50/50 gene carried by either father or mother.
-By a "50/50 gene" I mean that if you carry the gene (whatever gene or combination of genes it turns out to be) and you have ten kids, about half of the ten kids will learn to read easily just like their classmates and about half of them will struggle, just like you or your spouse did (or a bunch of other close relatives.)
+Reading struggles most likely have a genetic cause.
+To put it bluntly, it is very likely that the reason a child is struggling is because a parent also struggled to learn to read, or his parents' siblings or his grandparents.
+I suspect it's a 50/50 gene carried by either father or mother.
+By a "50/50 gene" I mean that if you carry the gene (whatever gene or combination of genes it turns out to be) and you have ten kids, about half of the ten kids will learn to read easily just like their classmates and about half of them will struggle.

 Here is how I came to this conclusion.
-A few years ago I began to recognize a pattern in my client base.
+After a few years I began to recognize a pattern in my client base.
 Parents kept mentioning that one child learned to read easily while another struggled.
 And if there were several children in the family, it seemed like another child besides the one I had as a client was also having trouble.
-Furthermore, I noticed how many times a mother would mention that her husband didn’t like to read either, or that she herself only began to feel comfortable reading when she became an adult.
+I also noticed how often a mother would mention that her husband didn’t like to read either, or that she herself only began to feel comfortable reading when she became an adult.
 Now, I probably never would have taken it beyond that, except that for several years I had the opportunity to do reading level assessments for children being brought to a vision therapy department for vision evaluations.